Florida Writ of Garnishment

 Florida Garnishment Statute

-The Florida garnishment statute is Chapter 77 of Florida statutes.
-The law sets forth procedures, rules, and defenses of garnishments.
+The Florida garnishment statute is found in Chapter 77 of Florida statutes.
+These laws set forth procedures, rules, and defenses of garnishments.

 Creditors must strictly comply with all garnishment statutes, including properly completing and mailing legal papers and complying with several deadlines.
 The debtor may dissolve a writ of garnishment if there is a procedural defect in the creditor’s prosecution of the writ.
 Both creditors and debtors need to understand Florida’s detailed garnishment procedures.